mhsendur/ChatGPT-Grade-Predictor/README.md

 - **Resolution Time for Questions (Q1, Q2…):** Best cosine similarty according to spesific question.
 - **Question attempt count (Q1\_count, Q2\_count…):** The primary goal of these features (Q1_count, Q2_count, etc.) is to quantify the number of attempts or prompts made to solve each specific question in a dataset.
-- **Order of Questioning (solve\_one\_by\_one) :** Assessing whether the user followed a logical flow or jumped between questions in a disorganized manner.
+- **Order of Questioning (solve\_one\_by\_one):** Assessing whether the user followed a logical flow or jumped between questions in a disorganized manner.

-5. Other Features: All the included features that are not explained in detail above can be seen in the heatmap on the following section (promt\_avg\_char, respone\_avg\_char, smog\_index and the existing features).
+5. Other Features: All the included features that are not explained in detail above can be seen in the heatmap in the following section (promt\_avg\_char, respone\_avg\_char, smog\_index and the existing features).

 ## RESULTS:

 <img width="877" alt="Screenshot 2024-01-19 at 18 48 13" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/15192c28-11ae-452f-b880-61ef938ee1f9"> <br>

-Distrubiution of homework scores show how uneven and skewed the data is.
+Distribution of homework scores show how uneven and skewed the data is.

 ![WhatsApp Image 2024-01-19 at 19 41 56](https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/313d09fa-646e-48fd-b60f-077a974d8ad6) <br>